awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-public-parameters.md

 }
 ```

-## Calling AWS Service, Region, and Endpoint Public Parameters<a name="parameter-store-public-parameters-global-infrastructure"></a>
+## Calling AWS service, Region, and endpoint public parameters<a name="parameter-store-public-parameters-global-infrastructure"></a>

 You can call AWS service, Region, and endpoint public parameters by using the following path\.